Table of content

 1. Omnipod 5 for Type 2 Diabetes

 The Omnipod 5 G6 Intro Kit is one of the most popular tubeless insulin pumps.
-It works seamlessly with the Dexcom G6 CGM, creating a smart insulin pump system that adjusts insulin delivery automatically.
+According to the latest update by Omnipod, Omnipod 5 works seamlessly with the Dexcom old G6, G7 and Libre 3 Plus CGM sensors.
+This insulin Pump has created a smart insulin pump system that adjusts insulin delivery automatically.

 Key Features: